aisligrace/PyBer_Analysis/README.md

 Module 5
 ## Analysis Overview

 We completed a project to analyze all of PyBer’s rideshare date from January to May 2019, using Python, Jupyter Notebook, Pandas, and matplotlib.
-Once we completed that, summary Dataframes categorized by city type.
-And we created a graph to show fare by city type.
+Once we completed that, we created a summary Dataframe to categorized by city type and average fares.
+And we created a line chart to show fare by city type.

 ## Results